A pre-hearing meeting is an informal forum which may be held if submissions are received on a notified resource consent application.

 Evidence may be written or spoken in Maori.
 An interpreter will be provided.
 Five days advance written notice of evidence to be presented in Maori must be given to Council Consents staff so they can arrange an appropriate interpreter.

-If a proposal requires consents from the District Council as well as the Taranaki Regional Council, a joint hearing may be held.
+If a proposal requires consents from a District Council as well as the Taranaki Regional Council, a joint hearing may be held.
 A joint hearing will have representatives from all relevant consent authorities hearing the evidence at the same time, rather than parties having to present it separately.
 Normally a decision will be made jointly but issued separately.